abhaymise/abhaymise.github.io/resume/CV.md

 - Designed and implemented indexing and search functionalities using Elasticsearch and Milvus, ensuring high performance and scalability.
 - Built LLM powered advanced RAG flow for entity extraction from unstructured textual data

+#### Advanced RAG powered marketing asset search system
+- Developed a scalable search system enabling natural language, keyword, and semantic searches through the asset store
+- Used Object detection to tag visual key objects in the image
+- Trained model to detect custom themes and tag them as metadata
+- Used Image processing technique to extract dominant colors
+- Used CLIP embedding to project the query text and image into the same dimension
+- Used Reranking to refine the semantic search results
+- used LLMs to create the response in a natural language form

 #### Anomaly Detection System for Data Pipeline
 - Developed an anomaly detection system to prevent corrupt images from entering the data pipeline.
 - Identified and blocked 30% of anomalous images, resulting in substantial reductions in processing time